Why Choose Cedars-Sinai Marina del Rey Hospital for Osteoarthritis Treatment?

 Our highly experienced orthopedic specialists and surgeons provide individualized treatment for osteoarthritis, carefully taking into consideration the needs of each patient.
 We are well aware that no two cases are the same and therefore use every diagnostic tool available to identify the particularities of your condition.
-After a thorough examination, we will present you the safest and most effective treatment options for your specific case, all of which are carried out by employing the latest medical technology.
-Whether your osteoarthritis requires treatment with medication or surgery, the orthopedic experts at Marina Del Rey Hospital will ensure you receive high-quality care in a warm, compassionate environment.
+After a thorough examination, we will present you with the safest and most effective treatment options for your specific case, all of which are carried out by employing the latest medical technology.
+Whether your osteoarthritis requires treatment with medication or surgery, the orthopedic experts at Cedars-Sinai Marina del Rey Hospital will ensure you receive high-quality care in a warm, compassionate environment.

-Also known as degenerative joint disease and degenerative arthritis, osteoarthritis is the most prevalent chronic joint condition, usually affecting the knees, the lower back, the hips, as well as the spine.
+Also known as degenerative joint disease and degenerative arthritis, osteoarthritis is the most prevalent chronic joint condition, usually affecting the knees, the lower back, the hips, as well as spine.
 However, the disease can also occur in the joints of the fingers and toes.
-Osteoarthritis ensues when the cartilage – a rubbery substance which covers the end of each bone, promoting smooth movement – deteriorates.
+Osteoarthritis ensues when the cartilage – a rubbery substance that covers the end of each bone, promoting smooth movement – deteriorates.
 As a consequence, the patient experiences symptoms such as pain and swelling.

 Over time, as osteoarthritis worsens, bones may also break down and spurs will subsequently develop.
-Inflammation will also take place in the body with the disease, which causes additional damage to cartilage.
+Inflammation will also take place in the body with the disease, which causes additional damage to the cartilage.
 When osteoarthritis reaches the most severe stage, cartilage disappears almost completely and the two bones between which it was located will rub against each other, leading to increased discomfort.
 At the moment, roughly 27 million people in the U.S. struggle with osteoarthritis, the majority over the age of 60.
 The disease is one of the primary causes of disability throughout the country.

 Although the damage produced by osteoarthritis to cartilage is irreversible, there are numerous medications and therapies which can alleviate your symptoms and improve your quality of life.
 Surgery is also available for osteoarthritis accompanied by unbearable pain, as well as for patients whose disease is unresponsive to non-invasive treatments.
-Depending on the severity of your condition, your doctor will recommend you one or a combination of the treatments below.
+Depending on the severity of your condition, your doctor will recommend one or a combination of the treatments below.

 The following drugs have been found effective for the long-term management of osteoarthritis:

 Corticosteroids or hyaluronic acid injections may be recommended to patients whose discomfort cannot be managed by using only conventional treatments such as medication.
-After numbing the area, the doctor will inject the substance in your joint.
+After numbing the area, the doctor will inject the substance into your joint.
 It is worthy of note that a person cannot receive more than 3 or 4 cortisone injections per year, as this medication may actually worsen osteoarthritis in large doses.
 As for hyaluronic acid injections, they work by providing some cushioning and lubrication in the affected joint and thereby temporarily relieving pain.

 There are multiple therapies people suffering from osteoarthritis are highly encouraged to undergo for pain relief, such as: